Skip to Content

 Are the Roaches in the Peak District?

-Yes, The Roaches are located in the Peak District’s south western edge.
+Yes, the Roaches are located on the Peak District’s south western edge.

 What is the highest point of the Roaches?

-The highest point of The Roaches is where the trig point stands, which is at an elevation of 505m.
+The highest point of The Roaches is where the trig point stands, at an elevation of 505m.
 This makes it the 27th highest peak in the Peak District.

 How deep is Doxey pool?